 Signature, see Authentication Parameters.

-For information about signing a request using sample AWS access identifiers, see Example REST Requests.
+For information about signing a request using example AWS access identifiers, see Example REST Requests.

-The first two lines in the preceding example contain the endpoint, http://webservices.amazon.com/onca/xml, and the service name, AWSECommerceService.
+The first two lines in the preceding example have the following:

 The endpoint value varies by locale, but there are only two endpoints per locale.
 One endpoint in a locale is the secure version of the other endpoint.
-The following table lists the endpoints to use in Product Advertising API requests.
+The following table lists the endpoints for Product Advertising API requests.

 The endpoint remains the same for all Product Advertising API requests, as shown in the following example.

 The third and fourth lines identify the request submitter.
-The AWSAccessKey Id is required; it helps identify the request submitter.
-You receive an AWS Access Key ID when you sign up with Product Advertising API.
+The AWS access key ID is required.
+It identifies the request submitter.
+You receive an AWS access key ID when you register for Product Advertising API.

-The remaining terms in the request vary significantly according to the operation chosen.
+The remaining terms in the request vary for each operation.
 The terms, however, follow a pattern, as shown in the next figure.

-The last lines, operation parameters, are representative of parameters that the operation requires, and optional parameters that the operation can use.
+The last lines, operation parameters, are representative of required and optional parameters.
 Requests can contain zero or more operation (up to ten) parameters.
-These parameters are described in the discussion of each operation in the Product Advertising API Reference Guide.

 Each Product Advertising API operation can work with only a subset of all Product Advertising API response groups.
-The valid response groups that each Product Advertising API operation can use are listed in the Product Advertising API Reference Guide.
+The valid response groups that each Product Advertising API operation can use are listed in the API Reference.

 echoes the operation name and the input parameters sent in the request.
 The other response groups used

-response group, which provides detailed information about the items in a cart.
-The API Reference
+Cart response group, which provides detailed information about the items in a cart.